jvaarala/dot-config/README.md

 ## Plugins

-The core idea of **hcmanager** revolves around **plugins**, which manage the configurations and installations of different tools and applications.
+The core idea of **shcmanager** revolves around **plugins**, which manage the configurations and installations of different tools and applications.
 Each plugin contains configuration and (un)installation steps that **shcmanager** can handle.

 A plugin should define two functions: